kamuyu-fred/kamuyu-fred/README.md

 - 🔭 I’m currently working on ...Netflix Clone
 - 🌱 I’m currently learning ...
-Ruby on Rails
+Ruby on Rails and Rust
 - 📫 How to reach me: ...daktarispacetime@gmail.com
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...Avocados technically are berries